The Most-Asked Questions About Open Enrollment — Answered!

 You may also want to consider your prior health care history to determine the best plan for you.
 For example, if you or your family tend to see a doctor more often, you may want to pick a lower-deductible option.
 Conversely, if you’re rarely sick, a higher-deductible option may be the better choice.

-Are there benefits that can help me with stress or other personal issues?
+Are there plans that can help me with mental health, stress or other personal issues?

-Many companies are now offering programs that can help their employees navigate personal challenges that pop up in their daily lives.
-Some plans now offer support for programs that help combat stress or provide counseling to help with sleep issues, among others.
+Many companies now offer or include coverage for programs that can help their employees navigate personal challenges that pop up in their daily lives.
+These include programs that help combat stress or provide counseling to help with sleep issues, among others.

 How much will I pay toward my medical costs?

-Your monthly premiums likely will be deducted — all or in part — from your paycheck.
-In some cases, employers contribute to the cost of their employees’ monthly premiums, but in other cases, employees pay for the entire premium.
-If you’re unsure, take time to speak with your HR benefits representative for clarification.
+If you opt for employer-based coverage, your monthly premiums likely will be deducted — all or in part — from your paycheck.
+In some cases, employers contribute to the cost of their employees’ monthly premiums, but in other cases, employees pay the entire premium.
+If you’re unsure, take the time to speak with your HR benefits representative for clarification.

 What are my options for handling expenses not covered by insurance?

-Another option offered by some companies for paying out-of-pocket medical costs is a Health Savings Account (HSA), typically made available for people enrolled in high-deductible insurance plans.
-HSA contributions are made by the employee before taxes are deducted.
-Unlike FSA plans, funds left in an HSA at the end of the year can be rolled over to the next year.
+Another option for paying out-of-pocket medical costs is a Health Savings Account (HSA), typically made available for people enrolled in high-deductible insurance plans.
+Much like a 401(k), HSA contributions are pre-tax and can grow and accumulate interest tax-free.
+Unlike FSA plans, funds left in an HSA at the end of the year can be rolled over to the next year and can be used for any future eligible medical expenses.
+In 2020, the limits on contributions to an HSA are $3,550 for individuals and $7,100 for families.
+Those over the age of 55 can also contribute an extra $1,000 per year to their HSA account.

 How do I find out if my doctor or hospital participates in my health plan option?
 What if they do not?

-Your HR representative or insurer will provide you with a list of providers included in your plan.
-If your preferred providers are not included in the plans you’re considering, ask your HR representative if there’s an option to pay an additional premium to include non-network providers.
+Your HR representative, benefits broker or insurance company will provide you with a list of providers included in your plan.
+If your preferred providers are not included in the plans you’re considering, ask your HR representative if there’s an option to pay an additional premium to include non-network providers or explore the other plan options available to you.

 What else should I consider when I’m making my health care decision?

-Although it may seem obvious, employees sometimes forget to talk to their spouses about anticipated health care needs and expenses in the coming year.
-Without consulting your partner, you may make a decision that isn’t the best one for your future needs.
-If your spouse is employed, also take a look at what his or her employer offers being careful to compare coverage, premiums, deductibles and out-of-pocket expenses.
+Although it may seem obvious, it can sometimes be easy to forget to talk to your spouse about anticipated health care needs and expenses in the coming year.
+Without consulting your partner, you may neglect to fully consider the scope of your family health care needs.
+If your spouse is employed, also take a look at the options provided by his or her employer, being careful to compare coverages, premiums, deductibles and out-of-pocket expenses.
 Your spouse’s employer may provide better options than the ones you’re considering.